MarkD117/NexTech/README.md

 ## UI/UX

 ### Design Overview
 The primary objective of the website is to offer users a curated selection of products tailored to the needs of computer enthusiasts.
-With an intuitive design at its core, our platform prioritizes simplicity and ease of navigation.
+With an intuitive design at its core, the site prioritizes simplicity and ease of navigation.
 Products are prominently displayed across various pages, encouraging users to explore further, while bold colors are strategically used to enhance visibility and attract attention.
 The commitment to seamless user experience is evident in every aspect of the site, with effortless accessibility and self-explanatory features.
 On-screen feedback messages are employed to guide users effectively, ensuring a smooth and enjoyable browsing experience.

 ### Colour Scheme